avbhatt/tabs/README.md

 ![New tabs opened](docs/final.png)
   - These links will open in **new** window(s) respective on where they were when saved.
-    - e.g. If a user has 2 windows open such that Window 1 contains Tab A, Tab B, & Tab C and Window 2 contains Tab D, Tab E
+    - e.g. If a user has 2 windows open such that Window 1 contains Tab A, Tab B, & Tab C and Window 2 contains Tab D, Tab E:

-    Clicking ```Save``` will result in a list containing all of the tabs.
+      - Clicking ```Save``` will result in a list containing all of the tabs.

-    After closing the browser and then reopening, the user will have one active window.
+      - After closing the browser and then reopening, the user will have one active window.
 Clicking ```Restore All``` will result in 3 windows such that Window 1 contains the tabs the user already had opened, Window 2 contains Tab A, Tab B, & Tab C, and Window 3 contains Tab D and Tab E

 ## Changelog